- About

 In honor of Escoffier's legacy, the Ritz Paris established the École Ritz Escoffier, a culinary school dedicated to upholding the standards of excellence he championed.
 Students from the Culinary Arts Academy Switzerland (CAAS) have had the privilege of attending intensive programs at this school.

-Julia Carolyn Child profoundly influenced American cuisine by demystifying French cooking for the everyday cook.
+Julia Carolyn Child is one of the most famous female chefs and TV chefs in American history.
+She influenced American cuisine by demystifying French cooking for the everyday cook.
 For four decades, through her award-winning cookbooks and acclaimed television programs, she presented an approachable version of sophisticated French cooking to her eager audience.

 In recognition of her monumental contributions to culinary arts and education, she was awarded the U.S. Presidential Medal of Freedom.
 The medal was a recognition of her role in shaping America's dining scene.